CDTFA Audit vs. IRS Audit – What’s the Difference?

 This means you could be hit with a large balance even if you kept reasonable books — especially if a few records are missing or out of sync.

-IRS audits are usually more document-based and formulaic, while CDTFA audits rely more on inference and statistical modeling.
+IRS audits are typically more document-based and formulaic, while CDTFA audits lean heavily on inference and statistical modeling.
+Knowing how to handle responding to a CDTFA audit letter can prevent small issues from becoming major liabilities.

 3. CDTFA Audits Can Escalate Fast